sous-chefs/erlang/CONTRIBUTING.md

 number, however the next release of the cookbook may be a major or minor incrementing version.

-Releases of Opscode's cookbooks are usually announced on the Chef user mailing list.
+Releases of Chef's cookbooks are usually announced on the Chef user mailing list.
 Releases of several cookbooks may be batched together and announced on the [Chef Software Blog](http://www.chef.io/blog).